cockroachdb/docs/v19.1/cluster-setup-troubleshooting.md

 ### Incompatible CPU

-If the cockroach process had exit status `132 (SIGILL)`, it attempted to use an instruction that is not supported by your CPU.
+If the `cockroach` process had exit status `132 (SIGILL)`, it attempted to use an instruction that is not supported by your CPU.
 Non-release builds of CockroachDB may not be able to run on older hardware platforms than the one used to build them.
 Release builds should run on any x86-64 CPU.

 ### Default ports already in use

-Other services running on port 26257 or 8080 (CockroachDB's default `--listen-addr` port and `--http-addr` port respectively).
+Other services may be running on port 26257 or 8080 (CockroachDB's default `--listen-addr` port and `--http-addr` port respectively).
 You can either stop those services or start your node with different ports, specified in the [`--listen-addr` and `--http-addr` flags](start-a-node.html#networking).

   If you change the port, you will need to include the `--port=<specified port>` flag in each subsequent cockroach command or change the `COCKROACH_PORT` environment variable.